Precise deviations for Hawkes processes: Appendix: Proofs

 \begin{proof}[Proof of Proposition \ref{uniqueProp}] Suppose $F_{1}$ and $F_{2}$ are two solutions that satisfy \eqref{FEqn} with $|F_{j}|\leq\frac{1}{\Vert h\Vert_{L^{1}}}$, for $j=1,2$.
 Note that for any $z_{1},z_{2}\in\mathbb{C}$,

 Hence, for any $T>0$ and for any $0\leq t\leq T$,

 Note that $F_{1}(0;z)=F_{2}(0;z)=e^{z}$ from \eqref{FEqn}.
 By Gronwall's inequality, we conclude that $F_{1}\equiv F_{2}$. \end{proof}

-\begin{proof}[Proof of Lemma \ref{divLemma}] where $Y$ can be interpreted as $Y=\sum_{i=1}^{K}Z_{i}$, where $K$ is Poisson random variable with parameter $\nu$ and $Z_{i}$ are i.i.d. random variable interpreted as the total number of the nodes in a Galton-Watson tree with the number of children being born in each generation Poisson distributed with parameter $\Vert h\Vert_{L^{1}}$.
-Then, it is clear that we can write $Y=\sum_{j=1}^{n}Y_{j}$ in distribution, where $Y_{j}$ are i.i.d. $Y_{j}=\sum_{i=1}^{K_{j}}Z_{ij}$, where $Z_{ij}$ are i.i.d. copies of $Z_{1}$ and $K_{j}$ are i.i.d.
-Poisson distributed with parameter $\frac{\nu}{n}$.
-Therefore, $Y$ has an infinitely divisible distribution. \end{proof}
+\begin{proof}[Proof of Lemma \ref{divLemma}] Note that $Y=\sum_{i=1}^{K}Z_{i}$ in distribution, where $K$ is Poisson random variable with parameter $\nu$ and $Z_{i}$ are i.i.d. random variable interpreted as the total number of the nodes in a Galton-Watson tree with the number of children being born in each generation Poisson distributed with parameter $\Vert h\Vert_{L^{1}}$, independent of $K$.
+A compound Poisson random variable is infinitely divisible, which is evident from the expression of its characteristic function.
+Hence, $Y$ has an infinitely divisible distribution. \end{proof}